 The day of the field trip, students meet in the teacher's classroom to organize equipment and gather additional materials that they may need for the day (coolers with ice and water, lunches, etc.).
-Throughout the day, data and samples are collected from two or three locations.
-Sufficient time is allotted for lunch and breaks.
+Throughout the day, data and samples are collected from one to three locations, with sufficient time allotted for lunch and breaks.
 On some trips there is time for additional scientific inquiry, such as visiting the Laguna Madre Nature Trail on South Padre Island or observing the wetlands at Galveston Island State Park.
 All trips allow ample time for careful data collection and having the students back at school about 1 hour before the end of the day.
 During this hour, equipment and samples are stored, and data are filed or transferred to the computer.
 Following are details on the activities at each school.